DarcyManoel/Endless-Sky-Creators-Handbook/README.md

 The bulk of information will be held in the [Wiki](https://github.com/DarcyManoel/Endless-Sky-Creators-Handbook/wiki).

 > [!NOTE]
-> This is an **unofficial** collection of information intended to be of personal use, but will be made publically available anyway.
+> This is an **unofficial** collection of information intended to be of personal use, but will be made publicly available anyway.